Azure/azure-docs-sdk-dotnet/api/overview/azure/identity-readme.md

 ms.devlang: dotnet
 ms.service: identity
 ---
-# Azure Identity client library for .NET - Version 1.6.0
+# Azure Identity client library for .NET - version 1.6.0

  The Azure Identity library provides Azure Active Directory token authentication support across the Azure SDK.
 It provides a set of TokenCredential implementations which can be used to construct Azure SDK clients which support AAD token authentication.